 Electron backscatter diffraction (EBSD) pattern analysis is ideal for detecting both crystallographic orientation and structure.
-However, detection of the correct structure can be a difficult task when the crystallographic structures present are similar.
+However, the detection of the correct structure can be a difficult task when the crystallographic structures present are similar.

 By combining the EBSD measurements with Energy Dispersive Spectroscopy (EDS) chemical compositional data which has been simultaneously collected, the crystallographic structures can be effortlessly distinguished, and a much more absolute phase description can be determined, using both structural and compositional data.
-It is imperative to accurately detect constituent phases in order to perform precise microstructural analysis of all phases present individually as well as collectively.
+It is imperative to accurately detect constituent phases in order to perform precise microstructural analysis of all phases presents individually as well as collectively.

 Comparison with Existing Solutions